vsnchips/physicalsyntaxeditor/README.md

 The focus code gets transformed into an AST, using a plugin which marks nodes to be bound to user definable interaction models.
 It is then walked by a representation builder which creates html elements, which point to their nodes and are styled according to the particular node's interaction model.

+# Operations
 ## Textual Operations
 The app's overall interaction paradigm is based on composable operation expressions.
 Every change to state is an operation.

+Currently, there are operations which modify the contents of nodes, and operations which modify the bindings of interaction models with nodes.

 Operations are executed in two ways:
 -Chorded gesture events (like hotkeys)